A Velocity-based Moving Mesh Virtual Element Method: Virtual Element Method for the Velocity

 Given a subset $\omega \subset \mathbb{R}^d$, $d=1,2$, representing an element or an edge, with $\mathbb{P}_k(\omega)$ we denote the space of polynomials of degree $k$ on $\omega$.
 Furthermore, we use $(\cdot,\cdot)_\omega$ to denote the $L^2$ inner product over $\omega$.

 Critical to the construction of a VEM is the judicious choice of discrete spaces and degrees of freedom that permit the computation of local polynomial projections of virtual functions using only the degrees of freedom.
-Specifically, the definition of the VEM space to be introduced below is based on an $H^1$-type projection operator $\Pi^{\nabla}$ onto $\mathbb{P}_1(E)$ given, for any $w\in H^1(E)$, by